jacobmealey/ece271/Lab_05/README.md

 This part is required only if you are requested to write your answers here.

 * Question 1:
+BL

 * Question 2:
+BX

+* Question 3:
+r0

+* Questoin 4:
+you must push it to the stack

 Answers to After-lab Questions
 -------

 * Question 1:
+An ABI is helpful because you can have standards, so you know what registers  *should* be preserved and it also makes combining with C easier

 * Question 2:
+It makes it easier to address them as well as faster.?

 Suggestions and Comments